The Cheese Cellar, Spring Street Grocer

 Spring Street Grocer, purveyor of Melbourne’s best sorbetti and foie gras sandwiches, is blowing our minds one more time with the addition of the Cheese Cave

-Delicious things are happening in car parks at the moment.
-Circa’s underbelly has been turned into a ghetto winery as part of an amateur winemaking competition (Wine: Baptism of Fire), while over in the CBD, Con Christopoulos has finally converted the carport under Spring Street Grocer into a cheese cave.
+Exciting things are happening in Melbourne car parks at the moment.
+The best of which includes Con Christopoulos converting the carport under Spring Street Grocer into a delicious cheese cave.

-Descending the tight spiral staircase is like sinking into a pit of wet socks.
-It's an Art Deco wonderland of white and emerald tiles where you’ll soon be able to eat lactose-laden lunches and do master classes.
-Behind a set of glass doors, you’ll find cheesemonger Anthony Femia playing classical music to truffled brie and tending tractor tyre-sized wheels of Comté from 9am-9pm.
+Descending the tight spiral staircase is like sinking into a pit of wet socks – but don't let that detract you.
+It's an Art Deco wonderland of white and emerald tiles where you can eat lactose-laden lunches and do workshops.
+Behind a set of glass doors, you’ll find cheesemongers serving up tastes of truffled brie and tending tractor tyre-sized wheels of Comté from noon to 7pm.
 Yep, throw your hands up for a place that's open when you're actually free to shop.

 Spring Street Grocer, Basement